bnji/simplemvc/README.md

 [Simple.mvc.js](//hammerbenjamin.com/simplemvc)
 =========

-A lightweight MVC library for UI binding.
+A lightweight MVC JavaScript library for UI binding.
 =========

 > The View (UI) should always be synchronised with the Model (data) and optionally the other way around.
 Many other [libraries](//todomvc.com) already solve this problem, but in many cases it's not enough to know JavaScript, HTML & CSS.
 Read more about the philosophy behind Simple.mvc below.

 ##Philosophy